 Richard Kilminster on the Sociological Revolution and the spiral development of SociologyThat summer morning, Richard and I were discussing the subject of theory development in sociology.
-The "golden age" of sociology, according to Richard, was before the First World War.
-Since then, the theoretical debates have not reached the same level of liveliness.
-In recent years, sociology has expanded to include new topics, but it would have lacked a comparable ability to synthesize.
+As many says, the "golden age" of sociology was before the First World War.
+Richard is more optimistic in stating that it is still to come.
+However, in recent years, theoretical debates have not reached the same level of liveliness they had in the beginnings of Sociology.
+It has expanded to include new topics, but recent sociological approaches lack a comparable ability to synthesize.
 I contradicted and defended contemporary sociology, which led to a lively debate.

 We discuss Richard's thesis of a crescent development of possible sociology debates, the influences of other disciplines and the potential future of sociology in the multitude of scientific disciplines.